andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 {{ m.divider() }}

-Sated and over caffeinated, we walk back to the car in the rain.
-From all accounts this seems to be the default weather pattern in Bergen.
-Like a sitting duck in the direct line of fire of the gulf stream's moist air.
-The rain continues for the first two hours of the three hour drive to Fl&aring;m, blanketing our view of the fjords between the myriad tunnels (more than 30 along the route).
+Sated and caffeinated, we splash back to the car in the rain.
+From all accounts this seems to be the default weather pattern in Bergen, a sitting duck in the middle of a deluge of warm, moist air from the gulf stream.
+The rain continues for the first two hours of the three hour drive to Fl&aring;m, blanketing our view of the fjords.

 As we approach the eastern flank of the *Sognefjord* the rain slowly begins to lift and we catch our first glimpses of the majesty of the fjords.